iSEE-Laboratory/DiffuVolume/README.md

 ## Qualitative results on ETH3D and Middlebury

-### The left column is left image, the middle column is results of IGEV, and the right column is results of our DiffuVolume.
+### We show the zero-shot generalization results of our DiffuVolume compared with current SOTA methods IGEV.

 ![image](Images/zero.png)